Upnor: Upper Upnor

 Upper Upnor comprises a village cobbled High Street which begins with a public house called The Kings Arms, and further down the High Street is another public house called The Tudor Rose.
 Both The Kings Arms and The Tudor Rose were public houses that sailors from the Royal Navy regularly drank in.
 On 14 September 1998, The Kings Head was renamed The Kings Arms.
 At the end of the High Street is Upnor Castle which is managed and owned by English Heritage.
 Upper Upnor has many houses displaying Kentish weatherboarding, some are Grade II listed.
 There used to be a Post Office and sweet shop at 23 High Street in Upper Upnor, which closed on 21 April 1989.

 Within Upper Upnor, along Upchat Road is Admiralty Terrace where the houses were used as Service Family Accommodation (SFA) by the Royal Navy.
 Upper Upnor is on the Chatham Reach of the River Medway, directly opposite St Mary's Creek.

 London Stones

-The Older London Stone standing in front of the fence of the Arethusa Venture Centre.
+The Old London Stone standing in front of the fence of the Arethusa Venture Centre.

 The London Stones are in Lower Upnor on the shoreline.
-They mark the limit of the Charter Rights of fishermen from London.
-The older stone has the date 1204 carved on it as part of an eighteenth-century inscription.
+They mark the limit of the Charter Rights of Fishermen from London.
+The Old London Stone has the date 1204 carved on it as part of the inscription from April 1768.